Fabric Studio · Invite-Only Beta

 Open your workspace

-Your starting Pattern loads into a visual workspace with tasks pre-configured.
+Your starting Pattern loads into a visual workspace with steps pre-configured.
 Every configuration is editable: adjust, extend, or strip back as needed.
 The Process Map on the right updates in real time as you make changes.

 03